scaleway/serverless-api-framework-python/docs/source/gateway.rst

 API Gateway
 ===========

-The framework provides support for routed functions via a Gateway container that can be deployed separately.
+The framework provides support for routed functions via the Serverless Gateway project that can be deployed separately.
-For more information, please consult the documentation on the `Serverless Gateway repository`_
+For more information, please consult the `Serverless Gateway Documentation`_ or the `Serverless Gateway Repository`_.

 Quickstart
 ^^^^^^^^^^